joniumGit/buildhat/docs/protocol.md

 start of the ramp, the setpoint value at the end of the ramp, and the duration of the ramp; the fourth parameter is again ignored.

+When a pulse or ramp is completed, a message ``pulse done`` or ``ramp done`` is emitted.

 ### ``bias <bias>``

 Sets a bias value for the current port which is added to positive motor drive values and subtracted from negative motor drive values.
+This can be used to compensate for the fact that most DC motors require a certain amount of drive before they will turn at all.

 ### ``plimit <limit>``

 Sets a global limit to the motor drive power on all ports.
-For safety the default value is 0.1; this will usually need to be increased.
+For safety when experimenting the default value is 0.1; this will usually need to be increased.

 ### ``select``